-AgeUK - the new name for Age Concern and Help the Aged (Making a will - external link) aims to prepare you to make your will and guides you through all the things you may need to document before going to see a solicitor.
+AgeUK - (Making a will - external link) aims to prepare you to make your will and guides you through all the things you may need to document before going to see a solicitor.

 The Society of Will Writers (external link) is a non-profit-making self-regulatory organisation offering consumer advice on wills.